 Where: Festival Park, The Village of Rochester Hills

 What: The Village of Rochester Hills presents a variation on a theme with its Halloween event.
-In addition to trick or treating, the event includes pumpkin bowling, face painting, an obstacle course and a parade.
+In addition to trick or treating, the event includes bounce houses, pumpkin decorating, pumpkin bowling, cider and cookies, face painting, and a spooky Scavenger Hunt.
+Note: Monetary and canned-food donations will be accepted by event organizers to benefit the Gleaners Community Food Bank.